hochzehn/docker-php-apache-seed/README.md

 Start coding away in `src/Application.php` and create more classes in `src` and sub-directories as you see fit.
 The root namespace is named `Application\`, you may want to change it to reflect your purpose better.
 To do so, edit `autoload: psr-4` section in `composer.json` as well as `src/Application.php` and `src/Configuration.php`.

+## Tests

+Tests are supported via [PHPUnit](https://phpunit.de/).
+Test cases should go into `test/`.
+Run all tests with `bin/test.sh`.
+Parameters given will be passed to PHPUnit directly, e.g. `bin/test.sh --version`.

+Testing output is also stored in `var/test.log` for easier readability.
+Code coverage reports are generated in `var/coverage`.

 ## Simple configuration

 This seed repository includes a simple mechanism to keep configuration out of the code.
 In `config/settings.yml`, store all your application's settings which might be changed on a production machine.